kubernetes-sigs/karpenter/kwok/README.md

 ## Specifying Instance Types

 By default, the KWOK provider will create a hypothetical set of instance types that it uses for node provisioning.
 You can specify a custom set of instance types by providing a JSON file with the list of supported instance options.
-This set of instance types is embedded into the binary on creation; if you want to change the instance types that Karpenter+KWOK support, you will need to adjust the embedded data and recompile.
+To do so, set the `--instance-types-file-path` flag or `INSTANCE_TYPES_FILE_PATH` environment variable to your custom file's path.

 There is an example instance types file in [examples/instance\_types.json](examples/instance_types.json) that you can regenerate with `make gen_instance_types`.